nnchvxx/xml-upload/README.md

 1. Open your web browser and navigate to `http://localhost:3000`.
 2. Select an XML file to upload and click the "Upload" button.
 3. The converted JSON file will be saved in the `XmltoJsonConverter/SavedJsonFiles` directory.
+4. You can view a list of converted files by making a GET request to the /fileconvert/list endpoint.
+5. You can download a specific file by making a GET request to the /fileconvert/download/{fileName} endpoint, replacing {fileName} with the actual file name.

 ## Using Swagger UI